Engee documentation

 Details

-Input port of the control travel that specifies the opening of the hole, in m.
+The input port for moving the control element, which sets the opening of the hole, in m.

 Data types